Conno732/ShoulderGuard/README.md

  Block shoulder surfers from viewing your passwords.

 ## Note:
-Facial recognition is contained on the main branch Server code is contained on the server-testing branch The chrome extension is containted on the chrome-extension branch There is another alert-page branch that is unused in favor of an on-website popup
+Facial recognition --> main branch

+Server code --> server-testing branch

+The chrome extension --> chrome-extension branch

+There is another alert-page branch that is unused in favor of an on-website popup